airinnova/pytornado/docs/source/user_guide/cli.rst

 **Creating a template project**

-If you start with a new project, |name| allows you to easily generate a clean project directory and a minimalistic example is generated (see also :ref:`getting_started`).
+If you start with a new project, |name| allows you to easily generate a clean project directory including minimalistic working example (see also :ref:`getting_started`).

 .. code::